FAQ for Students

 What can I do to increase my chances of finding an internship?

 - Don’t rely solely on job postings from the Career Centre's online job posting system – take the initiative to conduct your own job search and be sure to take advantage of the internship job search supports available through the Career Centre including: Drop-in Job Search Advising, Resumé Feedback Sessions and Interview Practice Sessions.
 Also, be sure to apply early, as many employers recruit their interns early in the term.
-Students in the Certified Management Accountants Internship Program also have access to the CMA job board as an additional resource for finding an internship.
+PAIP internship students may also apply to become CPA Ambassadors, which includes access to the PDI's job posting board, networking events, e-newsletter, and more.

 What if I can’t find an internship?